Two Migrating Methods for .NET Framework to .NET 6

 This method, again, will depend on your situation and isn’t for everyone (like people working exclusively in .NET Core).
 Because Bridge “locks” a library, you cannot add additional functionality to code like you would be able to in a multi-targeted package.

-The benefit over multi-targeting, however, is the fewer resources needed.
+The benefit of bridging over multi-targeting, however, is the fewer resources needed.
 Multi-targeting will require writing and maintaining complex code for .NET Framework libraries that will, eventually, be migrated to .NET 6+.

 The Bridge method simply changes the target of a library (to .NET Standard 2.0) and requires some general troubleshooting/errors that may appear after the target change.